HritikRC/Minecraft/README.md

 # Minecraft
-All the files for the YouTube 3d Minecraft tutorial are located here!
+All the files for the youtube series, "How to Code Minecraft in Javascript" are located here!

-NOTE!
-IF YOU WISH TO USE THIS PROGRAM FOR COMMERCIAL USE, YOU MUST ADVERTISE OR CREDIT ME! :)

-Hey!
 You can download the latest code from the series from here.
 Download the whole repository as a zip or just as a folder.
 If you download it as a ZIP, you will need to extract it.
 Then, just open the folder and click on the 3dminecraft.html to open the minecraft program.